Zaidansarri/Business-Insight-360/README.md

 - **Advanced Data Modeling**: Created a robust data model in Power BI for interactive visualizations.
 - **Optimized Performance**: Improved dashboard speed by 5% using **DAX Studio**.
 - **Data-Driven Decisions**: Enabled **AtliQ Hardware** to make informed decisions base

+## **Tools Used**

+- SQL
+- PowerBi Desktop
+- Excel
+- DAX language
+- DAX studio (for optimizing the report)
+- Project charter file

+## **Project Outcome**

+By using this report, decisions can be taken based on the data.
+Further it will help in answering n number of why questions based on the situations.